Akita Poodle Mix (Aki-Poo): Dog Breed Info & Pictures

 Training 🦮

-Their intelligence and close bond to their human owners means that the Aki Poo is highly trainable.
+Their intelligence and close bond to their human owners means that the Aki-Poo is highly trainable.
 The Poodle is used as a service dog, police dog, and in a host of other service roles around the world.
-He will pick up new commands quickly, can master hundreds of commands over the course of a lifetime, and he can learn complex tasks.
+They can pick up new commands quickly, master hundreds of commands over the course of a lifetime, and learn complex tasks.

 Early training of the mixed breed is a good idea.
 It can help ensure that your Akita mix is not aggressive or too cautious around strangers, and it can help with socialization.